francois-roseberry/question-game-websocket/README.md

 Grunt and Bower will need to be installed globally ``npm install -g grunt && npm install -g bower``

 Other dependencies will need to be installed.
-For this go in the server directory and do ``npm install``, thewn go in the client directory and do ``npm install && bower install``
+For this go in the server directory and do ``npm install``, then go in the client directory and do ``npm install && bower install``

 In that same directory, it should now be possible to do ``grunt check``to build the client